UPPS 05.07.02 - Parking and Transportation

 Effective Date: 4/20/2017

 Next Review Date: 1/01/2020 (E3Y)

-Sr. Reviewer: Associate Director, Parking Services; Assistant Director, Transportations Services; Associate Vice President for Finance and Support Services Planning
+Sr. Reviewer: Associate Director, Parking Services; Director, Transportations Services; Associate Vice President for Finance and Support Services Planning

 Title 3, Subtitle A, Chapter 51, Subchapter E, Section 51.201, of the Texas Education Code gives Texas State University the authority to regulate parking on campus.

 Parking Services reviews the parking rules and regulations on a regular basis with input from the Transportation Services Advisory Council (TSAC) and approval by the President’s Cabinet.